Dynamic Facility Location under Cumulative Customer Demand: Computational Complexity

 \begin{theorem} The decision version of the \ourproblem{} is NP-complete. \end{theorem}

-Theorem~\ref{thm:nphard-multiple} implies that the \ourproblem{} is not a easy problem computationally (unless P = NP).
+Theorem~\ref{thm:nphard-multiple} implies that the \ourproblem{} is not an easy problem computationally (unless P = NP).
 Naturally, single-period problem variants cannot account for cumulative demand behaviour.
-As such, these problem variants do not allow us to draw insights on how cumulative customer demand might influence the theoretical intractability, which, as thoroughly discussed, has rarely been rather ignored in the literature.
-In the following, we therefore focus on the case with a single facility, which is considered an ``easy'' problem and based on which we can isolate the impact of introducing cumulative customr demand.
+As such, these problem variants do not provide insights on how cumulative customer demand might influence the theoretical intractability, which, as thoroughly discussed, has been rather ignored in the literature.
+In the following, we therefore focus on the case with a single facility, which is considered an ``easy'' problem and based on which we can isolate the impact of introducing cumulative customer demand.